LuciferaseMaster/PrePrint-Template-for-AnyRxiv/preprint_logos/README.md

 Below, is an examples (four combined pages) how these logos can be placed in the manuscript file.
 The nndividual pages can be seen [here](/preprint_logos/page_examples/).
 ![four pages combined (four pages combined)](/preprint_logos/page_examples/pages-4-combined.png)

 1) The first logo signifies a preprint status of the manuscript document.
-I've designed it to be visually nice and to reflect different types of preprinted research, and different layers and meanining of this concept.
+I've designed it to be visually nice and to reflect different types of preprinted research.
+It's also supposed to reflect different layers and meaninings of this concept.
 See for yourself!

 ![preprint logo (#PrePrint, Nullius in verba))](/preprint_logos/svg_files/preprint_logo_full_v1.svg) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![preprint logo (#PrePrint; Veritas.
 Virtus.
 Libertas.))](/preprint_logos/svg_files/preprint_logo_full_v2.svg)